iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 $$ \partial B^N_1 = \{\, x \in \R^N \mid \norm{x}_1 = 1 \,\}.$$

-This is a collage of identical simplexes, one for each orthant.
+This is a collage of identical simplices, one for each orthant.
 As their intersections have zero measure, you sample uniformly from the sphere by drawing a point in the simplex and throwing $N$ coins to decide the component's sign.